Title (album): Overview

-The standard edition of Title includes 11 tracks; the deluxe edition contains four additional original songs.
+The standard edition of Title includes 11 tracks; the deluxe edition contains four additional songs.
 The album predominantly has a doo-wop, pop, blue-eyed soul, and R&B sound.
 Kadish and Trainor drew from their mutual interest in retro-styled music, as they were tired of penning hackneyed electronic dance music catered to contemporary hit radio's tastes.
 AllMusic's Stephen Thomas Erlewine thought it balanced old-fashioned girl-group pop and old-school hip hop.
 Title comprises three-part harmonies, handclaps, finger-clicks, acoustic bass guitar, bubblegum pop melodies, and reggae and soca riddims.
 According to Jim Farber of the New York Daily News, the album's Caribbean music tracks were inspired by Trainor's Tobago-born uncle, and Millie Small's song "My Boy Lollipop" (1964).
 He wrote that it roots itself in the same style as "All About That Bass" and "Lips Are Movin", and recalls "girl groups in all their glory".

 Trainor performed Title reminiscent of musical theatre style, and combined rap verses with cabaret choruses.
 Chuck Arnold of Rolling Stone described her vocals as "torch-y" and "tangy", reminiscent of Amy Winehouse.
 The album has lyrics about contemporary female empowerment, self-respect, and self-awareness.
 It uses themes of contradiction, such as individual versus society, modernity versus tradition, and dependence versus independence.
 Writing for The Seattle Times, Paul de Barros noted that Title focuses on adult themes, and Trainor occasionally employs profanity on it.
 According to Bostons Bryanna Cappadona, she portrays a "bossy, egocentric and sexually candid" personality on the album.
 Helen Brown of The Daily Telegraph remarked that "Trainor tackles 'complicated' relationships and drunken one-night stands with perma-perkiness" on it, while Tshepo Mokoena of The Guardian wrote it proved that Trainor is not a feminist.